Jayd-H/CPP-Node-Route-Calculator/README.md

     }
 }
 ```
 The FindShortestRoute method is similar to FindRoute but uses BFS to find the shortest route between two nodes.
 It starts by finding the start and end nodes based on their references in the map.
 It then initialises a queue, visited set, and a map to store the previous node in the shortest path.
 The start node is pushed into the queue and added to the visited set.
 The method enters a loop that continues until the queue is empty.
 In each iteration, it pops a node from the queue.
 If the current node is the end node, the shortest route has been found.
-THe method then constructs the shortest route by backtracking from the end node using the previous node map and outputs the references of the nodes in the route.
+The method then constructs the shortest route by backtracking from the end node using the previous node map and outputs the references of the nodes in the route.
 If the current node is not the end node, it iterates through its neighbours, checking if they are unvisited and if the transport mode is valid.
 If a neighbour satisfies these conditions, it is pushed into the queue, added to the visited set, and its previous node is recorded in the map.
 If the queue becomes empty and the end node is not reached, no valid route exists.

 ---
 ### Timings/Performance